Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Is nature or nurture governing your dog's behavior?
 Studies suggest that a dog's behavior takes place as a result of genetic material (instinct) and experience (learning).
-The best way to differentiate the two is by asking the question: did the dog have to learn the behavior or was it innate (natural, therefore dictated by instincts)?
+The best way to differentiate the two is by asking the question: Did the dog have to learn the behavior or was it innate (natural dictated by instinct)?

 A puppy typically does not need to learn to nurse once it is born.
-Nursing, therefore, is an innate behavior.
-Puppies are born with a strong suckling instinct and this is what helps the puppy survive.
+Nursing is an innate behavior.
+Puppies are born with a strong suckling instinct, and this is what helps the puppy survive.
 Another instinctive behavior as the puppy grows is the instinct to play.
 No puppy has to learn to play, it just happens.
-Nature instilled this hard-wired instinct in pups so they can play with other puppies and practice hunting skills necessary for survival.
+Nature instilled this hardwired instinct in pups so they can play with other puppies and practice hunting skills necessary for survival.

 However, not everything the puppy does is dictated by instinct.
 The puppy's environment plays a role in allowing the puppy to learn new behaviors.
 For instance, upon playing with other puppies, the puppy learns that if it bites a playmate too hard, the puppy bitten will likely squeal in pain and withdraw from the game.
 With time, the biting puppy learns that in order to play, it must bite less hard.
 This is how puppies ultimately learn to inhibit their bite.

-The main question to differentiate the two is therefore: did the dog have to learn the behavior?
-If not, very likely it was instinctive.
+The main question to differentiate the two is whether the dog had to learn the behavior.
+If not, it's very likely it was instinctive.
 Instinct and learned behaviors are also referred to as nature and nurture.